shashnkkk/portfolio/README.md

-# portfolio
+# The Shanks

-Portfolio website built in React
+Portfolio website built using HTML, Javascript, SCSS

-This was a website built to showcase my technical skills, web design skills.
+This was a website built to showcase my design skills.

-Project timeline and technologies used
+## technologies used

-Build a React website in 24 hours to showcase the following:
+website to showcase the following:

-My technical skill set
+* My technical skill set
-My web design skill set
+* My web design skill set
-My projects
+* My projects

-Technologies Used
+### Technologies Used

-HTML5
+* HTML5
-CSS3
+* CSS3
-JavaScript (ES6)
+* JavaScript (ES6)
+* SCSS
+* Git
+* GitHub